 I have worked in a diverse area in my science career, tackling everything from transgenic production, stem cell manipulation, small animal surgery and virus production to name but a few.
-I have trained many dozens of researchers over my career in such areas, and currently am the University trainer for the Perkin Elmer IVIS Spectrum bioluminescent / fluorescent imager.
-My goal is to leverage my experience to assist personnel in acquiring additional skills, to maintain the laboratory and to provide the group with regulatory compliance support as needed.
+I have trained many dozens of researchers over my career in such areas, and currently am the University trainer for the Perkin Elmer IVIS Spectrum bioluminescent/fluorescent imager.
+My goal is to leverage my experience to assist personnel in acquiring additional skills, maintain the laboratory and provide the group with regulatory compliance support as needed.
 Over my 20 year tenure at UF, I have developed a substantial network of resources across the UF Health Sciences Center over the years and understand the criticality of relationship building for future flexibility.
 My goal is to be a problem fixer and process improver; a resource that motivates, engages and is not hesitant to evolve.
 I am always eager to learn, improvise and innovate.

 Rotation student: 04-05/2021

 Current position: TBD